guitarvydas/osl/README.md

 Source code transpiler that works on blocks of text bracketed by REGEXPs, using PEG to transpile the blocks.

+# Do 1 Thing Well
+UNIX philosopy: "do one thing well"

+Yo need full composition - build-and-forget - to accomplish this.

+Functions and OO give only partial composition.

+Full composition requires encapsulating control flow, too.

 # Status
 in development